waycowei/vuepress-plugin-demo-container-v2/docs/complex.md

 ## TodoMVC example

-`demo-container` provides good support for the example.
+`demo-container-v2` provides good support for the example.
 This example is taken from the more complicated` TodoMVC` in the example of the `Vue` official document, and its display effect [Click here to view](https://vuejs.org/v2/examples/todomvc.html)

 After copying the official code and transforming it into `template`, use the following syntax to quote